Judicial Recognition of a Relationship as a Marriage

 - purchase and joint ownership of property;

-- the use of the man's surname by the woman and/or the children of the union;
+- the use of the one partner's surname by the other and/or the children of the union;

 - the filing of joint tax returns;